• Free shipping on all orders

 Image Credit: Waldemar Dabrowski, Shutterstock

 There is one word that perfectly describes a Mastiff: colossal.
 It was this massive frame that was used by hunters to hunt big game, and their imposing size made them ideal guard dogs too.
 Despite their stature, they are docile and friendly dogs that are rarely aggressive unless in the protection of their family.
-They are dogs for owners not faint of heart.
+They are dogs for owners who are not faint of heart.

 29. Neapolitan Mastiff

-Neapolitan Mastiff dog jowl_Mary Swift_shutterstock
+Neapolitan Mastiff dog jowl

 Instantly recognizable by their dripping mass of folds and wrinkles, these dogs have a great deal of love (and drool) to give and are calm and placid with their owners.
 They were bred as guard dogs and watch dogs, and their appearance alone is enough to ward off would-be intruders.
 Although highly protective, they are dignified, loyal, and placid dogs unless provoked.